ckunte/m-one/inc/tow.typ

 where, $L_x$, $L_y$, and $L_z$ are are distances between barge centre of rotation and cargo centre of gravity in x (along barge length), y (along barge width), and z (vertical) respectively.

+#pagebreak(weak: true)

-The plot code for all standard vessel types, described in 0030/ND is as follows.
+The plot script for all standard vessel types, described in 0030/ND is as follows.

+#v(1em)

 ```python
 #!/usr/bin/env python